1. How do I know which system and material is best for my model?

 1. How environmentally friendly is 3D printing

-This depends on the particular technology and material used, but 3D printing is generally more sustainable than other methods of manufacturing.
+This depends on the particular technology and material used, but 3D printing is generally considered more sustainable than subtractive methods of manufacturing.

-• The process is additive so there is very little wastage (just support material on occasion).
+• The process is additive so there is less wastage (just support material on occasion).
 This is unlike subtractive processes such as milling, where the excess material is removed from the block to produce the part.

-• One innovation is a processor that recycles plastic milk bottles into the plastic filament used by many of the low cost printers.
+• There is now a greater range of recycled 3D print material i.e. a processor that recycles plastic milk bottles into the plastic filament, used by many of the low cost printers.

-• 3D printing in paper is one of the greenest technologies, particularly as the binder is organic and waste is easily recycled in the paper bin.
+• 3D printing in paper was one of the greenest technologies, particularly as the binder was organic and waste easily recycled in the paper bin.
+Hoping this technology will rise again!